Social Studies Course Descriptions

 04160 Advanced Placement Psychology AP Class Weighted

-Description: The goals of this course are to learn about the discipline of Psychology to prepare students to take the AP exam in Psychology, and to experience the rigor of college level work while in high school.
-Emphasis is placed on application of theories from introductory psychology.
+Description: The goals of this course are to learn about the discipline of Psychology to prepare students to take the AP exam in Psychology and to experience the rigor of college-level work while in high school.
+Emphasis is placed on the application of theories from introductory psychology.

 Major Topics or Themes: (additional topics may be covered